peter88213/yw-timeline/docs/usage.md

 ### Intended usage

-The included installation script creates a shortcut on the desktop.
+The included installation script prompts you to create a shortcut on the desktop.
 - If you drag a Timeline project onto it and drop it, either a new yWriter project is generated or an existing one is synchronized.
 - If you drag a yWriter project and drop it on the icon, a new timeline will be generated or an existing one will be synchronized.